shdlabs/SSTorytime/docs/N4L.md

 $1 (relation) D                  # Continuination of chain from previous first item
 $2 (relation) E                  # Continuation from second previous

 @myalias                         # alias this line for easy reference
 $myalias.1                       # a reference to the aliased line for easy reference

+NOTE TO SELF ALLCAPS             # picked up as a "to do" item, not actual knowledge

 "paragraph =specialword paragraph paragraph paragraph paragraph paragraph paragraph paragraph paragraph paragraph